alemercurio/multiplayer_online_boardgame/README.md

     ```
    and go to the newly created ```shade``` folder.
    Otherwise, just head to ```deliverables/final/jar```.
-5. You will find:
+5. You will find three JAR files:

    - ```server.jar```, to run the server
    - ```cli.jar```, to run the client in CLI mode
    - ```gui.jar```, to run the client in GUI mode

    Please note that you will need an ANSI terminal with 8-bit colors and extended ASCII support to correctly experience the CLI version.
 6. If you want to play offline, skip to 7.
-Otherwise, someone needs to launch the server first: in the terminal run:
+Otherwise, someone needs to launch the server first: in the terminal run
     ```bash
     java -jar server.jar
     ```